Stavros-kanel19/spc-quality-control/README.md

 The exact column names can be adjusted inside the application logic if needed.

+## Sample Data

+The repository includes a dummy dataset for demonstration purposes.
+No real customer or production data are included.

+## How It Works

+The user imports an Excel file containing historical quality-control measurements.

+After selecting the search field, product code, measurement column, and current value, the application filters the relevant historical data and calculates SPC statistics.

+The tool then generates I-MR charts, EWMA monitoring charts, distribution plots, process capability metrics, and customer-based summaries.

+The current measurement is compared against historical performance, control limits, and specification limits to support quality-control evaluation.

 ## Specification Limits

 By default, the application automatically creates provisional specification limits: